Floyd Flake: Other work

+Personal life

+Flake is married to Margaret Elaine McCollins and has four children.

 In 1990, Flake and his wife were indicted for alleged fraud and embezzlement of church funds.
 The couple pleaded not guilty.
-They won a measure of vindication in 1991 when, after hearing three weeks of prosecution witnesses, the judge dismissed so much of the prosecutor's case that he opted to drop all remaining charges.
+In 1991, after hearing three weeks of prosecution witnesses, the judge assigned to the case dismissed so much of the prosecutor's case that he opted to drop all remaining charges.
 Interviews with jurors afterward indicated that, had the prosecutor opted to continue prosecution, the jury would not have found the couple guilty of any of these remaining charges.